jbalak/clpbd_health/Refactoring.md

 fun idDef will check valid values or not fun getString to get string version of any data fun getHash to get hash of any string

+Added a config.js file to store all config data
+Added a helper.js file to store all helper functions